-Opera’s mini browser officially supports WebP in all current verions.
+Opera's Mini browser officially supports WebP in all current versions.

-Since WebP support globally hovers around 70%, it can make a lot of sense to use this image format as an alternative to PNGs and JPEGs.
-It is very important to note, that no matter how implement WebP, you are simply serving WebP images to browsers that support it, and then PNGs and JPEGs to the other browsers.
-You aren’t breaking your images by using WebP.
+Since WebP support globally hovers around 80%, it can make a lot of sense to use this image format as an alternative to PNG and JPEG.
+It is very important to note, that no matter how implement WebP, you are simply serving WebP images to browsers that support it, and then the default format, like PNG and JPEG, to the other browsers.
+You aren't breaking your images by using WebP.
 Think of it as an addition, rather than a change.
-There are also a few other things to consider, such as browser market share, your current traffic, and WebP file sizes as compared to PNGs and JPEGs.
+There are also a few other things to consider, such as browser market share, your current traffic, and WebP file sizes as compared to PNG and JPEG.

-Remember to look at the browser market share when determining whether or not you should use WebP, remember to look at the browser market share, since Chrome and Opera support WebP it is good to know where they stand.
+Remember to look at the browser market share when determining whether or not you should use WebP.
+After many years of development the most commonly used browsers support WebP.
 We collected some stats from a few different sources as they each collect data in their own unique way.

-According to W3Schools, as of May 2016, Chrome holds around 71% of the market share, Firefox 8.5%, and Safari 4.1%.
+According to W3Schools, as of May 2020, Chrome holds 80.7% of the market share, Firefox 8.5%, and Safari 4.1%.
 These statistics are measured by the monthly visits W3Schools receives.

-After looking at the data above, Chrome on average holds about 59% of the browser market share.
-So it is important to realize if you add WebP images to your project, a majority of visitors will indeed see the WebP versions.
+After looking at the data above, Chrome on average holds about 68% of the browser market share.
+It is important to realize if you add WebP images to your project, a majority of visitors will indeed see the WebP versions.
 Once Apple releases Safari 14 and iOS 14, which will add support for WebP, it will make a significant increase in global WebP support.

 2. Google Analytics

-Now just because the browser market share might be leaning towards Chrome for most people, it doesn’t necessarily mean your website/project is the same.
-It is always very important to confirm these numbers.
-You can easily do so by clicking into the “Browser & OS” section of your Google Analytics.
+Now just because the browser market share might be leaning towards Chrome for most people, it doesn't necessarily mean your website or application is the same.
+It is always very important to confirm these numbers, which can easily be done in your Google Analytics.
 In our example below you can see that almost 70% of the traffic is coming from Chrome.
 So in this scenario, WebP could be very beneficial, as it means 70% of the visitors are going to be delivered incredibly smaller file sizes.

-And don’t forget about mobile!
-You can view this under the “Devices” section in your analytics.
+And don't forget about mobile!
 As you can see in our example a majority of the traffic comes from Apple devices.
-So it will be interesting to see if iOS 10 gets full WebP support as that will be a dramatic difference for a lot of mobile traffic.
+Once iOS 14 gets full WebP support it will be a dramatic difference for a lot of mobile traffic.

-We have already written a couple case studies on comparing WebP file sizes with those of PNGs and JPEGs.
+We have already written a couple case studies on comparing WebP file sizes with those of PNG and JPEG.
 Make sure to check them out.

 - JPG to WebP - Comparing Compression Sizes